sandhiyaaby18/Tennis_Game_Score/README.md

 ### Hour 4 to 4.25
-- This was purely an extra step as it did not require significantly extra effort.
+- This was purely an extra step.
+It did not require significantly more effort.
 I am very keen on ensuring I provide the best experience I can with my solutions.
 - Hence, I quickly made an interface that you can use to test the program better.
 I used the Streamlit Python library, which is my recent find.
 Very useful for quick prototyping.